 "You are welcome to be impudent when ever you wish my old friend."
 Laughed the queen in genuine amusement at the wizened dwarf.

 "Well then, I'll say it...
 I'll be sure and see to everything...
 And I think it's about damned time too."
 Chided the old dwarf smilingly before bowing his way out of the room.
 Snow White laughed at the frank little man as he went.
-Then she called for her sorely neglected ladies-in-waiting to help her get cleaned up for her upcoming, festive evening.
+Then she called for her sorely neglected ladies-in-wait

 That night mother and daughter had an extremely entertaining evening, perhaps the first for both of them since the King had died.
 The sumptuous dinner was followed by music, and music by a very candid discussion about weddings, marriage, and even just a touch about motherhood.
 Although, it should be noted that Princess Raven was not nearly as interested in the latter as she was about the upcoming marriage and what was to be expected of her as not only the future queen, but also the more general worries about being a good wife for her husband.
 Snow White enjoyed the exchange.
 It reminded her of her own marriage to Charming so long ago.